turbaevsky/indicators/doc/PI_DB_TS.md

 function, unavailable hours are reported.
 An engineering determination is required to determine if (or when) the monitored function is lost.

-_A nuclear power station often does not own the switchyard even though it is on-site.
-Distribution company staff often perform work and various other activities in the switchyard.
+_A nuclear power station often does not own the switch-yard even though it is on-site.
+Distribution company staff often perform work and various other activities in the switch-yard.
 The station does not own the equipment and the workers may not even be assigned to the station.
-Are generation losses due to causes, actions, or equipment failures within the switchyard reportable to WANO for use in the UCF, UCLF, and FLR indicators?_
+Are generation losses due to causes, actions, or equipment failures within the switch-yard reportable to WANO for use in the UCF, UCLF, and FLR indicators?_

-WANO reporting guidance does not base reportability of generation losses on "who owns" the equipment or "who performed" activities that resulted in generation losses.
-Rather, reportability is based on whether the causes of the generation loss were "under the control of plant management.
+WANO reporting guidance does not base report-ability of generation losses on "who owns" the equipment or "who performed" activities that resulted in generation losses.
+Rather, report-ability is based on whether the causes of the generation loss were "under the control of plant management.
-Management control at a nuclear power station and its switchyard is viewed as very extensive.
-Because plant management is expected to "have control" over the switchyard equipment, the status of the equipment, and the activities in the switchyard that may result in lost generation, the generation losses would be reportable.
+Management control at a nuclear power station and its switch-yard is viewed as very extensive.
+Because plant management is expected to "have control" over the switch-yard equipment, the status of the equipment, and the activities in the switch-yard that may result in lost generation, the generation losses would be reportable.

 _Multi-unit CANDU nuclear power stations have sometimes experienced